vedanthvdev/QATesting/README.md

-#Welcome to the APi/Selenium testing framework
+#Welcome to the APi/Selenium java testing framework

 #Java Version 17 corretto is the JRE being used.
 Please set your environment of your ide accordingly